TIME & AGAIN ST. ANTHONY WILL ASSIST

 The Franciscan Friars of the Atonement have always turned to St. Anthony of Padua in times of need.
-Fr.
-Paul Wattson, the founder of our religious community, often called upon fellow Franciscan, St. Anthony and lovingly referred to him as our "big brother".
+Our founder, Servant of God Father Paul of Graymoor often called upon fellow Franciscan, St. Anthony and lovingly referred to him as our “big brother”.

 Whether in times of great need or simply misplacing his quill pen, Fr.
 Paul would call upon St. Anthony for his intercession – and time and again St. Anthony would assist.

 Known as the “Wonder-worker”, patron saint of the poor, of sailors and fishermen, of priests and travelers as well as a protector and guardian of the mails, the story of St. Anthony of Padua is very special.

 St. Anthony, gentlest of Saints, your love for God and charity for his creatures, made you worthy, when on earth, to possess miraculous powers.
 Miracles waited on your word, which you were ready to offer on behalf of those in need.
 Encouraged by this, I ask you to hear my prayers

 JOIN THE FRIARS’ IN SEEKING ST. ANTHONY’S INTERCESSION

 St. Anthony Union – the Friars’ Monthly Novena

 Novenas to St. Anthony often begin on Tuesdays as Tuesday was the day Anthony was buried and the miracles at his tomb began.
 The Friars celebrate a special monthly novena to St. Anthony and invite people to participate in this special St. Anthony Union of shared prayers.